 There’s a good chance that you’ve already enjoyed much of what Dorset has to offer.
 A perennially popular UK holiday spot, its beaches, natural wonders and English charm is second to none.
-You’re spoiled for choice for things to do in Dorset, so Plum Guide's list will help you to decide how to spend your time here.
+There are so many great things to do in Dorset, and here at Plum Guide, we've put our expert heads together and curated this guide to outline the best of them just for you.
+So read this list and make the decision on how to spend your time here that little bit easier.

 Tyneham Ghost Village, Dorset, England

 For a bit of spooky history, Tyneham Ghost Village is worth seeing.
 Until 1943, this was a normal village, bustling with life.
 Then it was taken over by the military for what was supposed to be a 28 day training period, on the orders of Winston Churchill, in preparation for D-Day.
 But the villagers were never allowed to return, and even today Tyneham is under military control in the middle of an area which is used for training with live ammunition.
 The village is only open at certain times of year and some of it has been destroyed.
 The school and church, however, are well-preserved, and offer a chance to see life exactly as it was in 1943.
 Just be prepared for your kids to start asking you about what it was like to grow up during the war - as if you needed any reminder that they think you’re old.

 One of the area’s most famous sights, Old Harry Rocks should definitely be on your list of things to do in Dorset.
 Formed over millions of years by the erosion of the sea, this group of impressive sea stacks are approximately 65 million years old.
 And you thought that you were getting slightly grey around the edges.
 Supposedly, their name comes from the legend that the devil used to use the rocks to nap on (Old Harry being a euphemism for the devil).
 Just don’t threaten to leave your kids on one of the stacks when they’re being so cheeky you could swear they were channeling the devil himself.